 Necessary Skills and Qualities

-While RHITs rarely work with patients, they often interface with providers, insurance companies and health care facilities.
+While RHITs do not provide hands-on patient care, they often interface with providers, insurance companies and health care facilities.
 Excellent verbal and interpersonal skills are therefore an asset.
-Health information workers rely on strong computer and technological aptitude to keep pace in this rapidly evolving field.
-Comfort with math, word processing, data entry and electronic document management is also desirable.
+Health information professionals rely on strong computer and technological aptitude to keep pace in this rapidly evolving field.
+Comfort with math, word processing, data entry and electronic document management systems is also desirable.
 Attention to detail helps RHITs code with accuracy and comply with regulations and privacy laws.

 Opportunities for Advancement

-Technicians with electronic health record experience and strong coding abilities generally command higher salaries.
+HITs with good coding abilities and/or experience with electronic health records experience are in a position to earn higher income.
 Obtaining a bachelor’s or master’s degree in the field can also boost both earnings and advancement opportunities.

 According to the Bureau of Labor Statistics, jobs for RHITs are expected to grow by 15% between 2014 and 2024, which is considered faster than the average for all occupations.
 Our country’s population is getting older and a greater number of people are enjoying health insurance coverage, both of which mean that health services are in greater demand.